5 Common Examples of Social Engineering

 As some of the top phishing attacks in the last decade have shown, high-profile cybercrimes often involve a dose of social engineering:

 - Whaling: The CEO and CFO of a European aerospace manufacturer lost their jobs after a whaling incident that cost the company over $47 million.
 An email, claiming to be from the CEO, asked an employee to transfer funds to support an acquisition.
 Both the email and the deal were fake, and the money went into an account held by the thieves.
-In terminating the officers, the board of directors said they should have done a better job protecting their emails.[2]
+In terminating the officers, the board of directors said they should have done a better job protecting their emails1.

 - Pretexting: A pretexting attack targeted two tech giants when a thief impersonated a hardware vendor and sent fake invoices, which were paid to offshore bank accounts.
-Nearly $100 million was stolen over a period of years in multiple attacks.[3]
+Nearly $100 million was stolen over a period of years in multiple attacks2.

 How Technology Can Block Social Engineering Attacks

-As in so many cases of cybercrime, the best defense against social engineering attacks is security awareness training.
-Train all users in the system to be skeptical of any messages requesting sensitive information, payments, or software installations, even if they seem to come from the boss.
+Organizations must train all users to be skeptical of any messages requesting sensitive information, payments, or software installations, even if they seem to come from the boss.

-As the FBI recommended in a recent alert about business email compromise (BEC), employees should make sure the URLs in any emails actually match the organization they claim to represent, check that any links included in the email are spelled correctly (fraudsters often use lookalike addresses) and never share personal information over email.
+When it comes to advanced business email compromise (BEC), employees should make sure the URLs in any emails actually match the organization they claim to represent, check that any links included in the email are spelled correctly (fraudsters often use lookalike addresses) and never share personal information over email.
 Organizations should also ensure the settings in their employees' workstations are tuned to see the extensions on email addresses, so they can spot phishing messages that are spoofing a legitimate sender by replacing a “.com”, for example, with a “.org”.

 But awareness can only go so far, especially when attackers keep evolving their social engineering tactics.
 Artificial intelligence (AI) and machine learning are helpful in keeping up with the evolution of the fraudsters, building stronger defenses as they learn from current attacks: